| Title: | Non-Parametric Recruitment Prediction for Randomized Clinical Trials |

 |

-is an integer vector with length equal to nSim
+weeks is an integer vector with length equal to nSim containing the

 simulation results.